Head Coach Tod Kowalczyk

 2016-17: A Return to Postseason Play and NCAA-Record Tying Eight Overtime Games

-Toledo tied a national record by playing in a school-record eight overtime contests and qualified for postseason play with an appearance in the College Basketball Invitational.
-Senior forward Steve Taylor Jr. earned second-team All-MAC honors after topping the nation with 9.9 defensive rebounds per game and ranked third nationally with 12.2 rpg.
-Senior guard Jonathan Williams received third-team All-MAC accolades for a second consecutive season to give UT at least a pair of all-league honorees for a fifth straight season.
+Toledo qualified for postseason play for the third time in the last six seasons with an appearance in the College Basketball Invitational.
+Senior forward Steve Taylor Jr. earned second-team All-MAC honors after topping the nation with 9.9 defensive rpg and ranking third nationally with 12.2 rpg.
+Senior guard Jonathan Williams received third-team All-MAC accolades for a second consecutive season to give UT at least two all-league honorees for a fifth straight season.

 2015-16: All-MAC Honors for Boothe & Williams

-Senior Nathan Boothe earned first-team all-league honors, making UT the only MAC school to have a All-MAC First Team honoree each of the last four seasons.
+Senior Nathan Boothe earned first-team all-league honors in 2015-16, making UT the only MAC school to have an All-MAC First Team honoree each of the previous four seasons.
 Junior guard Jonathan Williams also earned all-league honors as he was named to the All-MAC Third Team.
 Boothe led the conference with 19.3 ppg, while Williams tallied 17.6 ppg to rank third in league scoring.

 2014-15: Another 20-Win Campaign

-The Rockets registered their second-straight 20-win campaign, marking the first time UT has notched back-to-back 20-win seasons in nearly 35 years.
+The Rockets registered their second-straight 20-win campaign in 2014-15, marking the first time UT had notched back-to-back 20-win seasons in nearly 35 years.
 Toledo finished with an 11-7 league mark and earned a No. 4 seed in the MAC Tournament.

 Three-time all-league guard Julius Brown (16.3 ppg, 40.0 3PTFG%) concluded his Rocket career with a second-straight first-team award as well as another spot on the Collegeinsider.com Mid-Major All-American squad.
 Seniors Justin Drummond (13.1 ppg, 4.6 rpg) and J.D.
 Weatherspoon (12.9 ppg, 8.4 rpg) were each named to the third-team all-conference unit with junior Nathan Boothe (10.0 ppg, 5.7 rpg) earning an honorable-mention spot.